2015 – FAROE ISLANDS

 My own eclipse tour group arrived, and I then became busy with pre-eclipse briefings, many media interviews, and running the community event for 500 people along with my tour group – which included a community breakfast, pre-eclipse briefings, eclipse viewing, post eclipse presentations, chain dancing celebrations and other interactive cultural offerings.

-Somehow, the Faroe Islands with a community of 50,000 people, a hotel capacity of 800 beds ,were able to facilitate an additional 11,400 people who came to experience the eclipse.
+Somehow, the Faroe Islands with a community of 50,000 people, a hotel capacity of 800 beds, were able to facilitate an additional 11,400 people who came to experience the eclipse.
 It was wonderful.
 (For those above the clouds).

 The event generated an estimated income of DKK 114 million.
-The estimated value of the PR due to the 62 international media who traveled to the Faroes for the eclipse was DKK 150 million.
+The estimated value of the PR due to the 62 international media who travelled to the Faroes for the eclipse was DKK 150 million.

 Some months after the eclipse, I took time out to again interview key people involved in eclipse preparations and included these learnings in the White Paper on Community Eclipse Planning.
 These lessons we learned from planning in the Faroe Islands, that were built upon the planning in Australia in 2012, were important and should be shared.